prev-js/prev.js/packages/prev-site/readme.md

 ## Deployment

-You can run `prev build` to create a production build for you app in the `build` direcory, they are all static files so you can
+Run `prev build` to create a production build for you app in the `build` direcory, they are all static files so you can use whatever platform you like for the hosting.